-This glossary compiles some of the best definitions we’ve found for key terms used by practitioners and scholars in public engagement, conflict resolution, deliberative democracy, and community building.
-Also see our glossary of Key Terms for High-Tech Collaboration.
+This glossary compiles some of the best definitions we’ve found for key terms used by practitioners and scholars in public engagement, conflict resolution, deliberative democracy, and community problem solving.
+Have suggestions for new terms or different definitions?
+Add them here!

 Someone who speaks up for her/himself and members of his/her identity group; e.g., a woman who lobbies for equal pay for women.
 (Arizona State University Intergroup Relations Center, www.asu.edu/provost/intergroup/)